 More news in the E-edition of The Banner, available each week on Wednesday for paid subscribers.
-A subscription to the E-edition is $13 for one year.
-For just 25 cents per week you can support your community newspaper and keep it locally-owned and operated.
-For breaking news and news between print publications, please follow The Banner on Facebook and Twitter.
-Our Bits & Pieces page shows many of the local regular meetings and other common information You can submit your local news item here.
+A subscription to the E-edition is just $13 for one year.
+For breaking news and news between print publications, follow The Banner on Facebook and Twitter.

 •• The Rush County High School Band Boosters will be presenting a Jazz Appreciation Month concert on Thursday, April 30, from 7-8:30 p.m.
 This concert will take place in the Laughlin Center and is free and open to the public.
 The concert will feature all of the jazz ensembles in RCS; The BRMS Jazz Combo, the BRMS Jazz Band, RCHS Jazz Band, RCHS Jazz Combo 2, and RCHS Jazz Combo 1.
 The concert will also feature a finale where all of the jazz groups join together with jazz alumni to play a funk, a blues, and a Duke Ellington piece.
 For more information contact Jim Burgeson at email@example.com.

 •• The town of Knightstown's water department will be flushing the town's fire hydrants throughout the month of May.
 Hydrants north of Main Street are scheduled to be flushed between May 1 and May 11.
 Those on the south side of town will be done May 12-20.
 Hydrant flushing may result in discolored household water.
 No boil order will be affected, and water is still regarded as safe for consumption.